-Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs and practices.
-There exists rich tradition of architecture expressed in Buddhist temples and monasteries.
+Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs, and practices.
+There exists a rich tradition of architecture expressed in Buddhist temples and monasteries.
 There are venerated numerous Buddhist sacred sites.

 Religion evolved on the base of the more ancient religions of the Indian subcontinent and its development is attributed to a single personality – Siddhartha Gautama – Buddha (c.
 563 – 483 BC).
-This religion has spread to Sri Lanka, Southeast Asia and via Silk Road – to Tibet, China, Korea, Japan and parts of Siberia.
-Its enormous territorial spread and diverse local, strong cultures have created an extreme diversity of Buddhist temple architecture.
+This religion has spread to Sri Lanka, Southeast Asia, and via the Silk Road – to Tibet, China, Korea, Japan, and parts of Siberia.
+Its enormous territorial spread and diverse local, strong cultures have created an extreme diversity of Buddhist shrines.

 Branches and diversity

-Mahayana has wider territorial spread and thus a higher diversity of traditions.
-Since around the 5th century, this has been a leading branch of Buddhism in India and was spread over Himalaya to Tibet and further abroad via the Silk Road.
+Mahayana has a wider territorial spread and thus a higher diversity of traditions.
+Since around the 5th century, this has been a leading branch of Buddhism in India and was spread over Himalayas to Tibet and further abroad via the Silk Road.

 Tibetan Buddhism in earlier times also spread to Mongolia, Tuva, Buryatia and other regions.

 Zen Buddhism has played an important role in the history of China as well as Japan and Korea.
 This teaching originated in the Shaolin Monastery, where a great role was played by direct communication between the teacher and his disciples.
 This teaching method has also been popular in West.

 In Japan, there several more branches of Mahayana Buddhism have evolved – such as Shingon, Tendai, and others.

 Active religious practice in Buddhism requires a specific lifestyle and a thorough education.
 This role, as well as the role of collection of knowledge, is performed by Buddhist monasteries.